Co-op Cycles is a popular bike brand created by the famous outdoor equipment manufacturer and retailer REI.

 The REI Co-op Cycles is a pretty new project and a newish bike brand.

 They have been around since 2017, which is when REI decided to overhaul their former bike line and change their focus.
-Today, Co-op Cycles makes some road bikes, but their primary fixation is on trail bikes.
+Today, Co-op Cycles make a variety of road- and touring bikes, but their primary fixation is on trail bikes.
 This is more in line with their love of outdoor adventures which is evident in their products.

 Let’s check out their best models, and what they’re all about, so you can choose the one that suits you best.